efeefe/is/pages/concepts/blog-efeefe.md

 ## Design Concepts

-The concept ideas shown here are responses to issues and insights identified while exploring the idea of waste avoidance in cities and towns, and how initiatives under that perspective are usually absent from smart city projects.
+The concept ideas shown here are my responses to issues and insights identified while exploring the idea of waste avoidance in cities and towns, and how initiatives under that perspective are usually absent from smart city projects.
 Each concept connects differently to at least one of the four target groups.

 ![Target groups](targeting.png)